shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Lemilay rolled her eyes from within her skull.
 "The cat left footprints next to the puddle."
 Lemilay pointed down at them.

 Wryonin knelt down.
-There were a strange set of boot prints on the cobblestone next to a small puddle.
+There was a strange set of boot prints on the cobblestone next to a small puddle.
 "Well, I don’t know any wolf who wears boots like those.”
 Wryonin shrugged.
 “I guess it could be a cat.
 Which way did it go?”

 "Wait, hold on, Wryonin."
 Lemilay put her hand out to grab Wryonin by the shoulder, but she grabbed the air next to him instead.
 "Have you ever heard of a single cat invasion?
 If there's one cat here, there's likely to be more."